openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

 Logging
 ~~~~~~~

-Logging is detailed more fully in ?.
-However, it is an important design
+Logging is detailed more fully in :doc:`ch_ops_log_monitor`.
+However,
-consideration to take into account before commencing operations of your
+it is an important design consideration to take into account before
-cloud.logging/monitoring compute nodes andcompute nodes logging
+commencing operations of your cloud.

 OpenStack produces a great deal of useful logging information, however;
 but for the information to be useful for operations purposes, you should